-Nine out of ten Americans needlessly throw away food according to a new report on expiration dates and sell-by dates.
+Nine out of ten Americans needlessly throw away food according to a report on expiration dates and sell-by dates.
 Published by The Natural Resources Defense Council and Harvard's Food Law and Policy Clinic, the report explains the confusion created by the current paradigm of inconsistent food dating policies and proposes improvements.

 There are two main reasons why the dates on food packaging are confusing.
 First, there's confusion about what the date means.
 Most consumers think that the dates on the food in their fridge say something about food safety.
 But most "sell by," "use by" and "best by" dates are intended to indicate freshness, and says nothing about when food may spoil.
 "It creates confusion and leads many consumers to believe, mistakenly, that date labels are signals of a food’s microbial safety," the report says: